-After the award of the 2009E-1 Bonds, the State Treasurer will prepare copies of the Final Official Statement and will include therein such additional information concerning the reoffering of the 2009E-1 Bonds as the successful bidder may reasonably request; provided, however, that the State Treasurer will not include in the final Official Statement a "NRO" ("not reoffered") designation with respect to any maturity of the 2009E-1 Bonds.
-The successful bidder will be responsible to the State Treasurer in all aspects for the accuracy and completeness of information provided by such successful bidder with respect to such reoffering.
+After the award of the bonds, the Authority will prepare copies of the final Official Statement and will include therein such additional information concerning the reoffering of the bonds as the successful bidder may reasonably request; provided, however, that the Authority will not include in the final Official Statement a "NRO" ("not reoffered") designation with respect to any maturity of the bonds.
+The successful bidder will be responsible to the Authority in all respects for the accuracy and completeness of information provided by such successful bidder with respect to such reoffering.
+Final Official Statements will be provided to the successful bidder within seven business days after the award of the bonds in such quantities as may be necessary for the successful bidder's regulatory compliance.